Where to Get Free Pizza on National Pizza Day

-National Pizza Day is Feb 9, when restaurants across the US will offer deep-dish discounts and free pies.
+National Pizza Day is Thursday, Feb.
+9, and restaurants and pizza parlors nationwide are offering free pies and deep-dish discounts to celebrate.

-More than 40% of Americans eat pizza at least once a week, with some 3 billion pizza pies ordered every year.
+Some 93% of Americans order pizza at least once a month -- and over 40% at least once a week -- adding up to 3 billion pizza pies a year.
 No wonder NASA tested a 3D printer that can make pizza for astronauts in space.

-Check out National Pizza Day deals below and come back for updates.
+Check out great National Pizza Day deals below and come back for updates.

-For more on pizza, learn about pizza-making robots and drone pizza delivery.
+For more deals, find out about restaurants serving up Super Bowl specials and eateries that give you a special treat on your birthday.

 California Pizza Kitchen